stackabletech/docker-images/airflow/README.md

 The only providers that are currently excluded are:

 - `mysql`, as it requires an implementation of: <https://github.com/apache/airflow/blob/main/scripts/docker/install_mysql.sh>
-- `apache-spark`, due to the size (roughly 500MB) and the number high/critical CVEs it adds to the image
+- `apache-spark`, due to the size (roughly 500MB) and the number of high/critical CVEs it adds to the image